KarMarsten/UseYourTools/README.md

    - Address (tap to open in Maps)
    - Start and end times (end time defaults to 30 minutes after start)
    - Notes section
-   - Can be linked to job applications
+   - **Bi-directional linking**: Link to job applications and vice versa

 2. **Appointments** 📍 - For networking meetings, career fairs, or scheduled activities
    - Same features as interviews
    - Fully customizable end times
+   - Can be linked to job applications

 3. **Reminders** ⏰ - Simple reminders with title and time
    - Perfect for quick to-dos or deadlines